Pinto beans and black beans are both legumes popular in Central and South America. Both are members of the Fabaceae family.

-Exploring the what's the difference between black beans vs pinto beans started with a definition.
+Exploring the difference between black beans vs pinto beans started with a definition.

 ⬇️ Table of Contents

 Pinto beans (Phaseolus Vulgaris) are a type of bean that gets its name from their mottled appearance in shades of brown, yellow, and red.
 They have a slightly sweet flavor with earthy undertones and are often used to make refried beans, burritos, and Tex-Mex dishes.

 Black beans (Phaseolus Vulgaris) also known as turtle beans, have an intense flavor with smoky and nutty notes.
 They are typically a small kidney shape with a glossy dark-grayish/black outside coating and a creamy inside texture.
 These versatile Latin American legumes can be used in soups, salads, stews, chili, tacos, or as a side dish.

 Taste and Flavor

 When it comes to black and pinto beans, the taste and flavor you find throughout southwestern and Caribbean dishes.